 I have seen many COX setups in SoCal not work well with just the CM1200 replaced in their home networking schema.

 I'm afraid those old Wifi devices have to be replaced by newer mesh networks gear.

-On diving into it deeper, I see on my Wildpackets wireless sniffer that there is some sort of sync going on between the CM1200 and the Orbi devices that I do not see with any older wireless AP, be it Apple, Cisco or any other old technology wireless networking AP.
+On diving into it deeper, I saw on my Wildpackets wireless sniffer that there was some sort of sync going on between the CM1200 and the Orbi devices that I do not see with any older wireless AP, be it Apple, Cisco or any other old technology wireless networking AP.

 The multi frequency capability of the newer mesh gear is huge compared with the old radio's in use on these older AP's.